ess-dmsc-dram/documents/core_team/project-programme.md

 ### Specialist Skills Required
 TODO
 ### Resource and Profile Estimate
-TODO
+3-12 months for 1FTE based on ESS estimates.
 ### Deliverables
 TODO
-### Risks of Delaying:
+### Risks if Not Addressed
 * InstrumentView will be unusable for many ESS instruments such as CSPEC.
-Other facilities will be affected.
+Other facilities anticipating building larger pixellated instruments will eventually be affected.
-* InstrumentView cannot be be used as part of close feedback loops, such as with experiment control programs as is
+* InstrumentView cannot be be used as part of close feedback loops, such as with experiment control programs.
+* Knowledge of the `InstrumentView` is currently limited to Roman Tolchenov
 ### PMB Approval and Comments
 #### Approval Date
 #### Comments